luoyitao/HSTasSOCP/README.md

 computes certain global
 quantities that can be compared with experimental data.

-The codes and data files are grouped and stored in six subfolders aforementioned, according to their functions.
+The codes and data files are grouped and stored in the six subfolders aforementioned, according to their functions.
-The file, *README-00.txt*, outlines the contents contained in the subfolders.
+The text file, *README-00.txt*, outlines the contents contained in the subfolders.
 Inside each subfolder, there is an associated text file, such as *README-01MathematicaCubaCodeData.txt* and so on, presenting more details on the codes and data files stored in that subfolder.